google/hat-backup/README.md

 ## License and copyright
-See the files LICENSE and COPYING.
+See the files LICENSE and AUTHORS.

 ## Contributions